Ian Leslie: Incident with Moro guerrilla

 On a 60 Minutes assignment in the Philippines, a Moro guerrilla pulled a revolver from his holster, put it against Leslie's head, and pulled the trigger.
 Leslie had no idea the gun was not loaded.

 Personal life

 In 1966, Leslie married Jan Penhaligon.
 They have two children—Jayne and Peter—and three grandchildren: Zavia, Tahlia, and Sienna.
 Jan was educated at PGC College, Warwick.
-She has a degree in Music, A Mus A and ATCL (Associate Trinity College London), having topped the State’s music exams.
+She has a degree in Music, A Mus A and ATCL (Associate Trinity College London), having topped the State's music exams.
 Daughter Jayne has a degree in Drama from the West Australian Academy of Dramatic Arts.
 She runs her own business coaching company.
-Son Peter is an accomplished television cameraman, covering major sporting events in Australia and overseas, including the Sydney 2000 Olympics and Beijing 2008 Olympics.
+Son Peter is an accomplished television cameraman, covering major sporting events in Australia and overseas, including the Sydney 2000 Olympics, Athens 2004 Olympics, and Beijing 2008 Olympics.